Definitions and Examples of Money

+Money is a store of value and a medium of exchange.
+Money only has value because people agree to give it value.
 Currency and financial accounts might not have any value on their own, but money becomes valuable when everybody agrees to use it.

 Why Not Just Barter?

 The barter system involves trading goods and services directly instead of using a medium of exchange.
 For example, if you grow vegetables and you want a table, you can search for a carpenter who is willing to build you a table in exchange for vegetables.